 - Because of your wisdom teeth’s location and lack of space, it may be harder to clean them.
 This will result in gum disease forming on your wisdom teeth

 - Most often, your wisdom teeth may break out of your gum at an angle.
 When this happens, they often come in too close to another tooth.
 Sometimes, the wisdom tooth even only comes out partially.
-Occasionally, the wisdom tooth may not even emerge from your gums at all, causing pain in the affected gum.
+Occasionally, the tooth may not even emerge from your gums at all, causing pain in the affected gum.

-- Partially exposed wisdom teeth make it possible for food and bacteria to get trapped and grow, causing infection and wisdom tooth pain.
+- Partially exposed wisdom teeth make it possible for food and bacteria to get trapped and grow, causing infection and tooth pain.

 - As your wisdom tooth moves up through your jawbone towards your gum, your gums may become inflamed.
 The affected area may bleed and you may have terrible headaches or tooth pain.